-Jews worldwide face an alarming wave of Antisemitism linked to the Corona pandemic; vicious conspiracy theories and anti-Israel slander will likely provoke violence.
+Jews worldwide face alarming wave of Antisemitism linked to Corona pandemic; vicious conspiracy theories and anti-Israel slander will likely provoke violence.

 The Coronavirus crisis sparked an aggressive eruption of Antisemitic feelings, says CST, a British organization dedicated to protecting the Jewish community.
 This toxic wave includes racists hacking online prayer services and meetings to abuse participants, according to a CST report released this week.